awesome-astra/docs/docs/pages/tools/notebooks/datastax-studio.md

 8. In the upper right hand corner, you should be able to switch the connection to the name of the database you just configured.

 ## Test and Validate
-Finally, we will test and validate once more that the connection is validated by submitted a few test queries.
+Finally, we will test and validate once more that the connection is validated by submitting a couple test queries.

 1. Click the **+** symbol in the top-middle of the screen to add a new cell.
 <img src="https://awesome-astra.github.io/docs/img/datastaxstudio/06_add_cell.png"  />

 2. In the cell, you can select which **Keyspace** that you want to query from.